andrewcooke/bnum/README.md

 Values are used in expressions - like comparison - using instances.
 So if you sort a list of instances they will be sorted by value.
-This is the same ordering that is used for iteration over Bnum contents.
+This is the same ordering that is used when iterating over the instances of a Bnum.

 Since the default value is the name itself, the default ordering when iterating over a Bnum is alphabetical (from comparison of the `str` values).